 Some guests leave the museum within an hour, taking a quick walk on all the floors.

-Kids and music lovers prefer staying for longer, for about two to three hours, spending most of their time on the fourth floor composing their music.
+Kids and music lovers prefer staying for about two to three hours, spending most of their time on the fourth floor composing their music.

-Since your tickets are not timed so, enjoy the museum wholeheartedly without worrying about the time.
+Since your tickets are not timed, enjoy the museum wholeheartedly without worrying about the time.

 Best time to visit